Irreducibility of the monodromy representation of Lauricella's $F_C$: Reducibility

 which contradicts to the assumption.
 Thus we have $c_1,\dots,c_m\notin \Z$ and the solutions $F_{I'}(x)$ in (\ref{series-sol}) for $I'(\ne I)$ are valid.
 Note that these $2^m-1$ solutions are linearly independent.

-Hereafter, we regard $a^I$ as an indeterminant, and consider two cases: \begin{enumerate}[(i)] \item $a^I$ approaches to a negative integer $-L$; \item $a^I$ approaches to a non-negative integer $L'$. \end{enumerate} To prove the reducibility, we find a non-trivial invariant subspace in each case. \begin{enumerate}[(i)] \item Note that the solution $F_{I}(x)$ in (\ref{series-sol}) for this $I$ is expressed as a non-zero constant multiple of
+Hereafter, we regard $a^I$ as an indeterminant, and consider two cases: \begin{enumerate}[(i)] \item $a^I$ approaches to a non-positive integer $-L$ ($L\in \{ 0,1,2,\dots \}$); \item $a^I$ approaches to a positive integer $L'$ ($L'\in \{ 1,2,3,\dots \}$). \end{enumerate} To prove the reducibility, we find a non-trivial invariant subspace in each case. \begin{enumerate}[(i)] \item Note that the solution $F_{I}(x)$ in (\ref{series-sol}) for this $I$ is expressed as a non-zero constant multiple of

 where $n_k'$ $(1\le k\le m)$ runs over the set

 Since